How big is France in comparison to Belgium?

 How Big is France?

 France and Belgium are two prosperous European nations located in the western part of the continent.
-Both are neighboring countries; however, Belgium is tiny in comparison to France.
+Both are neighbouring countries; however, Belgium is tiny in comparison to France.
+Check this Map of France and Other 76 Related French Maps for more maps and info about France.

 Area and population